freginold/lookItUp/README.md

 # lookItUp

-This little bit of JavaScript can be used as a bookmarklet to quickly Google a term, phrase, or any other selected text from your web browser.
+This small bit of JavaScript can be used as a bookmarklet to quickly Google a term, phrase, or any other selected text from your web browser.

 ## Setup